 In the history of systematic theology-but also in biblical and historic studies-particular attention has been paid to the problematic of the unity and distinction between the 'economic Trinity' and the 'immanent Trinity (or between the Trinity in its work of creation and grace, and the Trinity in its inner life).
-Explain the meaning of this 'distinction' and its relationship with a view to presenting the nature of God's self revelation to the world for a contemporary setting.
+Explain and analyse the meaning of this 'distinction' and its relationship to the nature of God's self-revelation to the world for a contemporary setting.
+In presenting a coherently systematic understanding of this issue of Trinitarian theology identify its relevance for humanity's experience of God.